 Simply put, Hanzou’s presence somehow forced Shirou to up his game!

-We've seen Shirou's confidence floundering.
-We've seen him lambast himself for not acting fast enough when the underground mall collapsed.
-We've seen him wither under Emi's insults.
-Maybe when it was just the two of them, he couldn't find his intellectual footing.
-Maybe he didn't feel like Sadao was depending on him.
+We’ve seen Shirou’s confidence floundering, and we’ve seen him lambast himself for not acting fast enough when the underground mall collapsed.
+We’ve seen him wither under Emi’s insults.
+Maybe when it was just the two of them, he couldn’t find his intellectual footing.
+Maybe he didn’t feel like Sadao was depending on him.
 He seemed to have lost his place in the scheme of things.